karatsu image stripe.jpg

 KARATSU, JAPAN

-The Story of Food + Ceramics with Local Makers in Southern Japan with Prairie Stuart-Wolff
+The Story Of Tea + Ceramics with Local Makers In Southern Japan with Prairie Stuart-Wolff

 Trip Itinerary, Details + Important Trip Notes below.